gulpjs/artwork/README.md

 ## Usage guidelines

 I don't care what you use it for.
 Do whatever you want.
+License is CC0 which is fancy words for "Public Domain".

 ## License